-The IPS panel of the LG 24MP59G monitor offers wide 178-degree viewing angles and 8-bit color support via dithering (6-bit + FRC) covering over 99% sRGB color gamut.
-This ensures precise and vibrant colors while the Full HD resolution provides crisp and clear image quality.
+This ensures precise and vibrant colors, while the Full HD resolution provides crisp and clear image quality.

 Although the 1920×1080 resolution has four times fewer pixels than the popular 4K Ultra HD, it’s still considered as the standard.
 More importantly, 1080p is not very demanding, so you will be able to enjoy higher picture settings and frame rates in video games.

 We haven’t encountered any dead pixels on the monitor while backlight bleeding and IPS glow were only perceptible in extreme conditions, as expected.

 1ms Motion Blur Reduction

-Enabling the 1ms Motion Blur Reduction technology in the OSD (On-Screen Display) menu turns on backlight strobing which increases the response time speed to 1ms in order to reduce ghosting and motion blur of fast-moving objects.
+Enabling the 1ms Motion Blur Reduction technology in the OSD (On-Screen Display) menu turns on backlight strobing, which reduces perceived motion blur.

 As you can see in the image above, motion becomes more clear and less blurry, which is perfect for fast-paced FPS games such as Overwatch and CS: GO.

 In other games and/or everyday use, you should disable this feature, as backlight strobing lowers the overall brightness of the screen and causes screen flickering.

-Alternatively, you can enable AMD FreeSync variable refresh rate technology which will remove screen tearing and stuttering as long as your FPS (Frames Per Second) rate is within the dynamic refresh rate range of 40-75Hz/FPS.
+Alternatively, you can enable AMD FreeSync variable refresh rate technology, which will remove screen tearing and stuttering as long as your FPS (Frames Per Second) is within the dynamic refresh rate range of 40-75Hz/FPS.

 FreeSync allows the monitor to change its refresh rate dynamically and in tune with the graphics card’s capability.
-In order to enable it, you will need a FreeSync-compatible GPU by AMD.
+To enable it, you will need a FreeSync-compatible GPU.

 The LG 24MP59G 1080p 75Hz monitor has more tricks up its sleeve that will come in handy for gaming.
 In OSD, you will find the ‘Cross Hair’ feature, which places a customizable crosshair on the screen for better aim in FPS games.

-Next, ‘Black Stabilizer’ alters the gamma curvature to increase visibility in dark areas of games while ‘Dynamic Action Sync’ bypasses image processing to further reduce input lag.
+Next, ‘Black Stabilizer’ alters the gamma curvature to increase visibility in dark areas of games while ‘Dynamic Action Sync’ bypasses image processing to reduce input lag further.

 Design & Connectivity